Malaysia Air on rebound as missing flight search called off

 HONG KONG (AP) — Nearly three years after twin disasters took it to the brink of financial collapse, Malaysia Airlines’ new CEO says an overhaul aimed at turning the ailing carrier around is going better than expected.

-The search for the airline’s flight 370 that went missing in March 2014 with 239 people on board was suspended Tuesday.
+The search for the airline’s Flight 370 that went missing in March 2014 with 239 people on board was suspended Tuesday.

-CEO Peter Bellew called the disaster an “awful tragedy.”
+Speaking before the search was called off, CEO Peter Bellew called the disaster an “awful tragedy.”

-“There’s people I work with every day who lost some of their friends, so they’re living with that,” he said Tuesday.
+“There’s people I work with every day who lost some of their friends, so they’re living with that,” he said when asked about it Tuesday.
 “We owe it to the people that lost their lives and the families and everything to make sure that the place is a success and that it survives, because that’s the right thing to do,” Bellew said when asked about the disaster at an industry gathering in Hong Kong.

 Most Read Stories